-- An apparent need to have many animals and, usually, many inanimate objects as well: an addition to clutter. - Intelligence and communication skills, combined with a shrewd ability to attract sympathy for themselves, no mater how abused their animals may be. - A stubborn refusal to part with any of their animals, be it through adoption of relatively healthy ones or euthanasia of sick ones (Sometimes, they even keep the dead animals!). - A clandestine lifestyle There is often a stark contrast between the hoarder's public persona and his/her private life. - A tendency to deny reality They insist that all animals ar healthy; that those confined for long periods in small cages or kennels are comfortable; that overcrowding does not subject animals to severe stress and related diseases; etc. - Recidivism Unless expert psychiatric help is obtained, hoarders almost invariably return to old ways, even if convicted of cruelty to animals.
+- an apparent need to have many animals and, usually, many inanimate objects as well; an addiction to clutter - intelligence and communication skills, combined with a shrewd ability to attract sympathy for themselves, no matter how abused their animals may be - a stubborn refusal to part with any of their animals, be it through adoption of relatively healthy ones or euthanasia of sick ones (Sometimes, they even keep the dead ones!) - a clandestine lifestyle There is often a stark contrast between the hoarder's public persona and his/her private life. - a tendency to deny reality They insist that all animals are healthy; that those confined for long periods in small cages or kennels are comfortable; that overcrowding does not subject animals to severe stress and related diseases; etc. - recidivism Unless expert psychiatric help is obtained, hoarders almost invariably return to old ways, even if convicted to cruelty to animals.